Nadine2016/knative/deploy.md

 {: shortdesc}

 Logs for application from the console are available from the application window by clicking **View logs**.
-You can view logs from the CLI by using the 'coligo application logs' command.
+You can view logs from the CLI by using the `coligo application logs` command.

 ```
 ibmcloud coligo application logs --name NAME --pod PODINDEX